Nutrition Questions

 Yes.
 California Raisins have a positive impact on diabetic nutrition.
 Two tablespoons of raisins count as one fruit exchange, providing 15 grams of carbohydrate and about 60 calories per exchange.
 Both the glycemic index and the insulin index for Raisins is listed as moderate.

-Eating 1 oz of raisins 3 times per day may significantly lower post-meal glucose levels when compared to other popular snacks of equal caloric value.
 Click here to browse this pdf to view a research summary that shows raisins are a diabetes-friendly food, with diabetes-friendly raisin recipes and more.

 Since the sugars (carbohydrates) in raisins are mostly fruit sugars, they are easy to digest and readily available for quick energy.
 Raisins also have a generous amount of fiber that helps slow the release of sugar and, therefore, helps to prevent quick production of insulin that comes from other kinds of sugars.
 However, raisins are not a low-carb snack and need to be carefully calculated into daily carbohydrate intake.
 Please consult the Nutrition Facts label, watch portion sizes carefully, and enjoy California Raisins frequently.